AJO-reading/ComfyUI-AjoNodes/README.md

   - Collects multiple audio inputs.
   - Concatenates audio segments into one continuous output.
   - Checks for sample rate mismatches and raises an error if found.
+- **VFI Frame Skip Calculator**
+  - Generates a skip list for frame interpolation tools like RIFE.
+  - Outputs the required interpolation multiplier alongside the list.

 ## Folder Structure